+(1) The titles set forth in the table represent the Named Executive Officer's title on December 31, 2021.
+Effective January 1, 2022 the titles of the Named Executive Officers were changed as follows: Mr. Tonken became Chief Executive Officer, Mr. Bosman became Executive Vice President, Exploration, Mr. Carlsen became President and Chief Operating Officer, Mr. Geremia became Executive Vice President and Chief Financial Officer and Mr. Humphreys became Executive Vice President, Operations.
+See "Executive Compensation - 2021 Year in Review".

-- (1) The Corporation has calculated the grant date fair value of the Options granted to the Named Executive Officers using the Black-Scholes-Merton model.
+(2) The Corporation has calculated the grant date fair value of the Options granted to the Named Executive Officers using the Black-Scholes-Merton model.
 The Corporation chose the Black-Scholes-Merton model because it is recognized as the most common methodology used for valuing Options and doing value comparisons.
-The following sets forth further details regarding the value of the Options granted during the three most recently completed financial years: - (a) During 2020, the Corporation granted 200,000 Options to each Named Executive Officer on December 10, 2020 in connection with its 2021 annual grant of Options.
-The value of each Option granted under International Financial Reporting Standards ("IFRS") was \$0.79 and the Black-Scholes-Merton assumptions used were: (i) an initial expected life of 4.2 years; (ii) a historical volatility of 61.2%; (iii) a risk-free interest rate of 0.4%; and (iv) a dividend yield of 1.1%. - (b) The Corporation accelerated its 2020 annual grant of Options by approximately two months, to December 12, 2019, which resulted in the 2019 and 2020 annual grants both occurring in 2019.
-Accordingly, the Corporation granted 200,000 Options to each Named Executive Officer on each of February 19, 2019 (in connection with its 2019 annual grant) and on December 12, 2019 (in connection with its 2020 annual grant). - The Options granted on February 19, 2019 were valued at \$236,000 for each Named Executive Officer.
-The value of each Option granted under IFRS was \$1.18 and the Black-Sholes-Merton assumptions used were: (i) an initial expected life of 4.1 years; (ii) a historical volatility of 50.8%; (iii) a risk-free interest rate of 1.8%; and (iv) a dividend yield of 2.9%. - The Options granted on December 12, 2019 were valued at \$140,000 for each Named Executive Officer.
-The value of each Option granted under IFRS was \$0.70 and the Black-Sholes-Merton assumptions used were: (i) an initial expected life of 4.1 years; (ii) a historical volatility of 50.8%; (iii) a risk-free interest rate of 1.7%; and (iv) a dividend yield of 4.3%. - (c) During 2018, the Corporation granted 200,000 Options to each Named Executive Officer on February 19, 2018 in connection with its 2018 annual grant of Options.
-The value of each Option granted on February 19, 2018 under IFRS was \$0.98 and the Black-Sholes-Merton assumptions used were: (i) an initial expected life of 4.0 years; (ii) a historical volatility of 49.6%; (iii) a risk-free interest rate of 2.0%; and (iv) a dividend yield of 3.3%.
+The following sets forth further details regarding the value of the Options granted during the three most recently completed financial years:

+(a) During 2021, the Corporation granted 200,000 Options to each Named Executive Officer on December 14, 2021 in connection with its 2022 annual grant of Options.
+The value of each Option granted under International Financial Reporting Standards ("IFRS") was \$3.11 and the Black-Scholes-Merton assumptions used were: (i) an initial expected life of 4.4 years; (ii) a historical volatility of 60.6%; (iii) a risk-free interest rate of 1.2%; and (iv) a dividend yield of 0.3%.

+(b) During 2020, the Corporation granted 200,000 Options to each Named Executive Officer on December 10, 2020 in connection with its 2021 annual grant of Options.
+The value of each Option granted under IFRS was \$0.79 and the Black-Scholes-Merton assumptions used were: (i) an initial expected life of 4.2 years; (ii) a historical volatility of 61.2%; (iii) a risk-free interest rate of 0.4%; and (iv) a dividend yield of 1.1%.

+(c) The Corporation accelerated its 2020 annual grant of Options by approximately two months, to December 12, 2019, which resulted in the 2019 and 2020 annual grants both occurring in 2019.
+Accordingly, the Corporation granted 200,000 Options to each Named Executive Officer on each of February 19, 2019 (in connection with its 2019 annual grant) and on December 12, 2019 (in connection with its 2020 annual grant).

+The Options granted on February 19, 2019 were valued at \$236,000 for each Named Executive Officer.
+The value of each Option granted under IFRS was \$1.18 and the Black-Sholes-Merton assumptions used were: (i) an initial expected life of 4.1 years; (ii) a historical volatility of 50.8%; (iii) a risk-free interest rate of 1.8%; and (iv) a dividend yield of 2.9%.

+The Options granted on December 12, 2019 were valued at \$140,000 for each Named Executive Officer.
+The value of each Option granted under IFRS was \$0.70 and the Black-Sholes-Merton assumptions used were: (i) an initial expected life of 4.1 years; (ii) a historical volatility of 50.8%; (iii) a risk-free interest rate of 1.7%; and (iv) a dividend yield of 4.3%.

-The aggregate number of Options held by each of the Named Executive Officers as at December 31, 2020 is disclosed in the table under the heading "Executive Compensation - Incentive Plan Awards - Outstanding Option-Based Awards".
+The aggregate number of Options held by each of the Named Executive Officers as at December 31, 2021 is disclosed in the table under the heading "Executive Compensation - Incentive Plan Awards - Outstanding Option-Based Awards".